TomasHubelbauer/pi-pico-rest-cpu-temp/README.md

 W as a file named `main.py` to make the program start up whenever the Pi Pico W is powered up.

+## Setting up the database

+I am using Supabase to get a fully-fledged, hosted Postgres instance.
+On there, go to the dashboard and create a new project in your organization.
+I named it after this repo, `pi-pico-rest-cpu-temp`.
+Take note of the Supabase database password, it will be needed later when we set up the Deno function.

+In the project, go to the database editor and create a table to collect the data.
+I am keeping the default columns (`id`, `created_at`) and adding columns `recorded_at` (this will be very close temporally to `created_at` but not the same as it will take some time for the function to write to the database) and `temperature`.
+I have also made `created_at` non-nullable.
+The temperature is stored as a `float4` numeric type.

+With the database set up, it is time to test out connecting to it and writing some data to it by hand.
+I am using Postico as a GUI Postgres client to connect to the backing Postgres database.
+In Supabase, go to project settings, Database and find the Host value.
+That goes to the Host field of the Postico connection.
+User is `postgres` and the password is the one chosen while setting up the DB.

+- [ ] Add the pictures here
+- [ ] Talk about the Postgres app for macOS and how to use `psql` here

 ## Recap & To-Do

 So far in this guide I've covered: